Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

 This repository contains all  the modules and test benches related to our work on implementation of RISC V based RV32I processor.

+NOTE:-All the steps to run the code on VIVADO are given in the end.

 1.INSTRUCTION FETCH STAGE:- The following five files together make our fetch unit.